yetanotherco/null-vm/README.md

 ## Design choices

 - The Instruction Set Architecture is RISCV64IM
-- The proof system should be transparent (no trusted setup) and post-quantum secure (hash-based)
+- The proof system is transparent (no trusted setup) and post-quantum secure (hash-based)
-- The security should be 128 bits of security
+- The security is over 100 bits of security
-- The codebase of the whole project should be simple and minimalistic
+- The codebase of the whole project must be simple and minimalistic

 ## Design principles